Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 In this step, you'll set up and start Coral Server locally using your own `application.yaml` config.

 ### 1. Run the Coral Server from source
-(Windows users: ensure to set `$env:CORAL_DOCKER_SOCKET = "tcp://127.0.0.1:2375"` and configure Docker desktop to expose the socket at that address without TLS in order to let the server do orchestration via Docker)

 ```bash
 git clone git@github.com:Coral-Protocol/coral-server.git
 cd coral-server